 The William Knuth Family of Augusta Wisconsin

-Descendants with this sir name are not wide spread in America.
-The preferred family pronunciation of Knuth is 'ka nooth' or 'ka noot'.
-The name is of Germanic / Scandinavian origin and a variation is Knutson (ka noot sun).
-To pronounce Knuth as 'nooth' or 'noot' identifies you as a stranger; not of Northern Wisconsin origin.
+Descendants with this Knuth sir name are not wide spread in America.
+The preferred family pronunciation of Knuth is with two syllables as 'ka nooth' ('ca newth') or 'ka noot' ('ca newt').
+The name is of Germanic / Scandinavian / Norse origin and a variation is Knutson (ka noot sun).
+To pronounce Knuth as one syllable with a silent 'K' as 'nooth' ('newth') or 'noot' identifies you as a stranger; not of Northern Wisconsin origin.

-Photos are being newly researched and documented - we can use your help if you have information - please register with us
+Photos are continually being researched and documented - we can use your help if you have information - please register with us

-New temporary photo album with not much documentation can be seen on our new Photo Galleries Index.
-The photos are scanned from the John Knuth Family album - Son of William Knuth, Grandson of Carl Knuth
+See our Photo Galleries Index.
+The photos are scanned from the John Knuth Family album - Sons and Daughters of William Knuth, Grand sons and Grand daughters of Carl Knuth, Great Grand sons and Great grand daughters of Johann Knuth

 Want to know more?
 See the Augusta Wisconsin Histories Page on AugustaWI.com.
 Augusta Area, Bridgecreek and More